Tesla, Inc.: Sexual harassment

 In 2021, seven women came forward with claims of having faced sexual harassment and discrimination while working at Tesla's Fremont factory.
 They accused the company of facilitating a culture of rampant sexual harassment.
 The women said they were consistently subjected to catcalling, unwanted advances, unwanted touching, and discrimination while at work.
-"I was so tired of the unwanted attention and the males gawking at me I proceeded to create barriers around me just so I could get some relief," Brooks told The Washington Post.
+"I was so tired of the unwanted attention and the males gawking at me, I proceeded to create barriers around me just so I could get some relief," Brooks told The Washington Post.
 "That was something I felt necessary just so I can do my job."
 Stories range from intimate groping to being called out to the parking lot for sex.

-Women feared calling HR for help as their supervisors were often participants.
-Musk himself is not indicted, but most of the women pressing charges believe their abuse is connected to the behavior of CEO Elon Musk.
-They cite his crude remarks about women's bodies, wisecracks about starting a university that abbreviated to "T.IT.S", and his generally dismissive attitude towards reporting sexual harassment.
+Women feared calling Human Resources for help, as their supervisors were often participants.
+Musk himself is not indicted, but most of the women pressing charges believe their abuse is connected to the behavior of Musk as CEO.
+They cite his crude remarks about women's bodies, wisecracks about starting a university that abbreviated to "T.IT.S.", and his generally dismissive attitude towards reporting sexual harassment.
 "What we're addressing for each of the lawsuits is just a shocking pattern of rampant harassment that exists at Tesla," said attorney David A. Lowe.
 In 2017, another woman had accused Tesla of very similar behavior and was subsequently fired.
-In a statement to the Guardian, Tesla confirmed the company had fired her, saying it had thoroughly investigated the employee's allegations with the help of "a neutral, third-party expert" and concluded her complaints were unmerited.
+In a statement to the Guardian, Tesla confirmed the company had terminated her employment, saying it had thoroughly investigated the employee's allegations with the help of "a neutral, third-party expert" and concluded her complaints were unmerited.

 In May 2022, a California judge ruled that the sexual harassment lawsuit could move to court, rejecting Tesla's request for closed-door arbitration.